IvySMac/readme-generator/README.md

 - Once all questions are answered, a README file will be created with all of your inputs
 - When you check the README, you'll find a Table of Contents with anchored links
 - You'll also see your screenshot image, a license badge, and list of coding language badges

+To view this project in action, click <a href="https://drive.google.com/file/d/105wlJyB942EJVKmgF7HhPzg_UsiP5goQ/view">here</a>!

 ## User Story